-Broadband technologies are being deployed by the private sector throughout the United States.
-A September 2001 survey conducted by the Department of Commerce found that 10.8% of the population and 20.0% of household Internet users have highspeed Internet connections in their homes.7 The Federal Communications Commission (FCC) Third Report on advanced telecommunications capability (released February 6, 2002) reported that as of June 30, 2001 there were 9.6 million high speed lines connecting homes and businesses to the Internet in the United States, a growth rate of 250% over the numbers reported in the FCC's Second Report released eighteen months earlier.8 According to a June 2001 Gartner Dataquest survey, just less than 25% of online households have high speed Internet access.
-On the other hand, while broadband adoption rates remain relatively low, broadband availability is much higher.
+According to the latest Federal Communications Commission (FCC) data on the deployment of high-speed Internet connections (released June 10, 2003), as of December 31, 2002 there were 19.9 million high speed lines connecting homes and businesses to the Internet in the United States, a growth rate of 23% during the second half of 2002.
+Of the 19.9 million high speed lines reported by the FCC, 17.4 million serve homes and small businesses.
+While broadband adoption rates remain relatively low, broadband availability is much higher.
 According to J.P.
 Morgan and McKinsey & Co., 73% of households have cable modem service available, and 45% of households have access to DSL.
 Combined, availability of at least one broadband provider is estimated to be almost 85%.
-However, only 12% of households with available access to broadband have chosen to subscribe.9
+However, only 12% of households with available access to broadband have chosen to subscribe.

-More specific and recent data exist for subscriptions over telephone lines and cable, currently the two principal competing broadband technologies.
-According to Kinetic Strategies Inc., a broadband research firm, an estimated 8.1 million households in United States subscribed to cable modem10 services by the end of March 2002, with service marketed to over 84 million households in North America.11 Kinetic Strategies projects 20 million installed cable modem customers in North America by the end of 2004.
-Meanwhile, according to TeleChoice Inc., a
+More recent data exist for subscriptions over telephone lines and cable, currently the two principal competing broadband technologies.
+According to Kinetic Strategies Inc., a broadband research firm, an estimated 14.5 million households in the United States subscribed to cable modem services by the end of March 2003, while 7.5 million households subscribed to digital subscriber line (DSL) service.